Feel free is post your comments and reviews on this page.

 For most athletes, there’s no such thing as a low salt diet, especially if the training environment is hot and humid.
-Many endurance athletes know that hydration is the key to lasting performance however, without the necessary replacement of sodium and key electrolytes, what started out as a hard-core goal (long distance race), may end up with an emergency tr...Read Full Post »
+Many endurance athletes know that hydration is the key to lasting performance however, without the necessary replacement of sodium and key electrolytes, what started out as a h...Read Full Post »

 Last was pretty busy- as for training sessions, I increased the intensity levels on a couple of days and most definitely felt the consequence.
 I've changed my forward lunges to diagonal lunges- just enough to use different muscles.
 On another day I ran halfway up our local ski area, and ran down.
 The combined effect of these two changes lead me to think about delayed onset of muscle soreness or DOMS.
 Because that's what I experienced for two days afterward.
 Perhaps some folks out there have a...Read Full Post »

 |Posted on June 24, 2015 at 8:00 PM|

 This week marks the beginning of the 2nd macrocycle.
 That’s a four-week block where workouts become more ski-specific rather than general fitness oriented.
 For aerobic workouts start to integrate 60-120 seconds of high-intensity blasts.
 For strength, increase intensity to 60% to 95% of your maximum (depending on your baseline fitness level).
 My approach to this macrocycle is part step-loading and part-flat-loading: This week’s overall training load (OTL) target is 70% but the 2 we...Read Full Post »

 |Posted on May 27, 2015 at 7:40 AM|